llpeterson/foundation/performance.md

 ## High-Speed Networks

-The seeming continual increase in bandwdith causes network designers to start thinking about what happens in the limit or, stated another way, what is the impact on network design of having infinite bandwidth available.
+The seeming continual increase in bandwidth causes network designers to start thinking about what happens in the limit or, stated another way, what is the impact on network design of having infinite bandwidth available.